 We can often feel isolated in modern society (without the addition of our current pandemic).
-Connecting to the natural world, is an easy way to reconnect with your inner self.
+Connecting to the natural world is one way to reconnect with your inner self.
 When we rediscover our real connection to the great web of life the experience is often transformational.

 Counselling Style & Experience: